HadassaSabag/Present-Store/README.md

 Special thanks to the developers of the libraries and frameworks used in this project.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Contact

 Hadassa Sabag - [hadassa313@gmail.com](mailto:hadassa313@gmail.com)